 In 2015, I began teaching in Washington, D.C. at the George Washington University and the University of the District of Columbia.
 At both of these institutions, I taught writing courses for undergraduate students.
 These courses focused on a theme around identity.
 Specifically, I provide a framework relating to Latinx identities and stereotypes in the United States, and encourage my students to explore how these issues around identity relate to their own life experiences.

-As a PhD student, I am continuing to teach and train in teaching new and different courses and concepts.
 My hope is to continue to grow as an instructor so that I can be better equipped to support my future students in their own education and growth.